mwilliamson/java-mammoth/README.md

   to other files, such as images, cannot be resolved.

 * `Result<String> extractRawText(File file)`:
-  Extract the raw text of the document.
+  extract the raw text of the document.
   This will ignore all formatting in the document.
   Each paragraph is followed by two newlines.

 * `Result<String> extractRawText(InputStream stream)`:
-  Extract the raw text of the document.
+  extract the raw text of the document.
   This will ignore all formatting in the document.
   Each paragraph is followed by two newlines.